nbatra22/syntrillo-docs/README.md

 ```
-# Navigate to the project directory
+# Navigate to the project env directory
-cd /path/to/project
+cd /path/to/project_env

 # Create a new virtual environment
 python3.9 -m venv new_env